 TRT and male fertility — a critical conversation

 This is one of the most important sections on this page.
-If there's any possibility you might want children in the future — even if it feels distant — please read this before starting any testosterone treatment.
-The good news is that fertility-preserving options exist.
-But they need to be planned from the start, not scrambled for after the fact.
+If there is any possibility you might want children in the future — even if it feels distant — read this before starting any testosterone treatment.
+Fertility-preserving options exist.
+They need to be planned from the start, not scrambled for after the fact.

 If you are planning a family, read this section carefully

 Standard testosterone replacement therapy is fundamentally contraceptive.
 Exogenous testosterone suppresses the brain signals (LH and FSH) that drive sperm production.
-Without appropriate precautions, TRT can cause severe reductions in sperm count — including complete azoospermia.
-This is not a rare side effect; it's the expected physiological response.
+Without appropriate precautions, TRT can cause severe reductions in sperm count — including complete azoospermia (absence of sperm).
+This is not a rare side effect; it is the expected physiological response.

-This is one of the most important conversations I have with patients, and unfortunately it's one that many prescribers — particularly online clinics and non-specialist GPs — fail to have adequately.
-I've seen men referred to me by fertility clinics after months or years on unmonitored testosterone, with zero sperm and a partner running out of time.
+This is one of the most important conversations I have with men starting treatment.
+Many prescribers — particularly online clinics and non-specialist GPs — fail to have it adequately.
+I have seen men referred to me by fertility clinics after months or years on unmonitored testosterone, with zero sperm and a partner running out of time.
 This is preventable.

 How testosterone suppresses fertility